litespeedtech/lsquic/docs/tutorial.rst

 Connection IDs
 ==============

 A QUIC connection has two sets of connection IDs: source connection IDs and destination connection IDs.
-The source connection IDs is what the peer uses to place in QUIC packets; the destination connection IDs is what this endpoint uses to include in the packets it sends to the peer.
+The source connection IDs set is what the peer uses to place in QUIC packets; the destination connection IDs is what this endpoint uses to include in the packets it sends to the peer.
 One's source CIDs is the other's destination CIDs and vice versa.
 What interesting is that either side of the QUIC connection may change the DCID.
 Use CIDs with care.

 ::